 What is it?

-The best way to view the module from a student point of view is to enter the Student Preview feature which creates a student account for you.
+The best way to view the module from a student point of view is to assign your “_PreviewUser” account to a group, and then go into Student Preview Mode.

 What does it do?

 What students can see in groups will depend on how you have set up the groups, and how you use the groups in the module, which is why the best method to see what students see in groups is to use Student Preview Mode.
 However, this guide will provide some general information.

 What should I know?